StrawHatHacker/Shiro-The-Discord-Bot/README.md

   >
   > *Limited at 1 role, 10 roles for supporting servers*
 * **\>add/remove blacklist \<id\>**
-  > Adds or removes an id from the blacklisted ids.
+  > Adds or removes an id from the blacklisted user ids.
 If a blacklisted user joins the guild they get banned instantly
   > Logs to modlog and dms the banned user
   >
   > *Limited at 10 ids, 50 ids for supporting servers*